What is biologic therapy? A focused look at inflammatory diseases

-The term “biologic therapy” covers several different types of therapies.
+The term “biologic therapy” covers several different types of therapy.

-· Biomedicine: Medications that imitate molecules found naturally in the human body and are synthesised by living organisms (growth hormones, interleukins, recombinant proteins)
+- Biomedicine: Medications that imitate molecules found naturally in the human body and are synthesised by living organisms (growth factors, interleukins, recombinant proteins)

 Biologic therapy and inflammatory diseases

-Inflammatory diseases appear in various forms: in the joints (Rheumatoid arthritis, Psoriatic arthritis, Ankylosing spondylitis), on the skin (Psoriasis) or even in the digestive system (Crohn’s disease, Ulcerative colitis).
+Inflammatory diseases appear in various forms; they can occur in the joints (rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis), in the skin (psoriasis) or even in the digestive system (Crohn’s disease, ulcerative colitis).

 How does it work?

-All of these diseases result from immune system dysfunctions that may manifest as fever, liver disorders, cardiovascular complications, joint damage or intestinal perforations.
+All of these illnesses result from immune system dysfunction that may manifest as fever, liver disorders, cardiovascular complications, joint damage or intestinal perforations.
 At the root of these dysfunctions, we find cytokines (an immunity substance that regulates cell multiplication) and T and B lymphocytes (responsible for immunity).